Menditect/documentation/docs/definitions/test-run.md

 Read more at [Execute a Test Configuration](test-configuration#execute-a-test-configuration).

 ### Delete a Test Run
-- Go to the Test Run overview in MTA under Test Run.
+- Navigate to the Test Run overview in MTA under Test Run.
-- Click on the recycle bin icon to delete the Test Run you want to delete.
+- Click on <i class="fas fa-trash-alt"></i> to delete the Test Run you want to delete.

 Note that for each Test Configuration, only the last two executed Test Runs are persisted overnight, plus a maximum of two pinned Test Runs.
 The rest is cleaned up.
 Read the [Pin a Test Run](#pin-a-test-run) section in this page for more information.
 If a Test Run is cleaned up, the following information about the Test Run is stored for the statistics on the dashboard page: